cecilMao/webrtc-in-esp8266/README.md

 ## Limitation

-According to CNLohr’s [test](https://www.youtube.com/watch?v=7BYdZ_24yg0&t=357s), WiFi Range of ESP8266 could be above 100m.
+According to CNLohr's [test](https://www.youtube.com/watch?v=7BYdZ_24yg0&t=357s), WiFi Range of ESP8266 could be above 100m.
 However, based on my test, if you need a smooth video streaming, the range between device and ESP8266 should not be over 10m.
 Of course the bandwidth in these two situation is different.
 But within the range of 10m, the SNR should support the need of video streaming.
-I didn‘t know the reason.
+I didn't know the reason.

 ## Credits

-The realization of using ESP8266 as a signaling server is inspired by [svarunan](https://github.com/svarunan)’s work [serverless-webrtc](https://github.com/svarunan/serverless-webrtc).
+The realization of using ESP8266 as a signaling server is inspired by [svarunan](https://github.com/svarunan)'s work [serverless-webrtc](https://github.com/svarunan/serverless-webrtc).